JiniusLee/CallingRESTAPIExample/README.md

 ### Requirements
 This was built on netstandard2.0, netcoreapp2.1, and net461 using newest csproj practice.
-So, to build a run, you need Microsoft.Net Core SDK 2.1 (https://www.microsoft.com/net/download/dotnet-core/2.1) This works in Windows, Linux, and MacOS.
+So, to build a run, you'll  need Microsoft.Net Core SDK 2.1 (https://www.microsoft.com/net/download/dotnet-core/2.1) This works in Windows, Linux, and MacOS.

+To use the Dotnet,